kal001/pdashboard/docs/USER_MANUAL.md

 ## 2. Dashboard Types & Configuration

-The system supports three types of dashboards, each with different layouts and configuration options.
+The system supports four types of dashboards, each with different layouts and configuration options.

 ### 3x2 Dashboard (6 widgets)
 **Layout**: 3 columns × 2 rows grid, optimized for TV displays